Read an excerpt below...

 Everyone thought for sure Camp and Lee would name him Camp Jr since he wanted a boy so.
 But Camp told Lee no way was he ever going to name his son, a name he hated so much and didn't want to put that burden on anyone, let alone his own flesh and blood.
 They decided on the name Matthew after skimming through the Bible, saying that naming their baby after one of Jesus' disciples couldn't hurt him at all.
 It was a difficult labor.
 At one point, everyone thought they would lose both Lee and the baby, but after 48 hours of intense labor, Matthew finally made his way into the world.

 Thank you so much for reading!
-I hope you enjoyed this small excerpt!
-The book is available for purchase (ebook only) on Amazon.
-You can order your copy below.
-Paperback copies will be available for purchase, January 21st.
+I hope you enjoyed this small excerpt.
+The book is available for purchase as an ebook or paperback on Amazon.
+You can purchase your copies, below.